-His research, Ledesma said, strongly depends on the efforts of undergraduate research students who are primarily responsible for conducting experiments and analyzing results.
-He works with three undergraduate research students: Elizabeth Dixon, a junior chemistry major, Valeria Hernandez, a junior chemistry major and Charlie Thai, a freshman in biochemistry major.
+His research strongly depends on the undergraduate research students who are primarily responsible for conducting experiments and analyzing results.
+Therefore, Ledesma works with three undergraduate research students: Elizabeth Dixon, a chemistry major, Valeria Hernandez, a chemistry major and Charlie Thai, a biochemistry major.

-Ledesma said his expertise and focus in this field is on the combustion and pyrolysis of fuels such as fossil fuels, such as coal, natural gas and oil, and renewable fuels like biomass.
+Ledesma's expertise is the combustion and pyrolysis of fuels such as coal, natural gas, oil, and renewable fuels like biomass.
 He uses a multi-faceted approach: experiment, simulation and theory.

-The journal article was also recently selected as being of special interest to the energy sector by Renewable Energy Global Innovations, a Canadian-based company which alerts the scientific community with breaking news about the latest scientific discoveries in renewable energy technologies.
+The journal article also earned a nod, being of special interest to the energy sector by Renewable Energy Global Innovations, a Canadian-based company which alerts the scientific community with breaking news about the latest scientific discoveries in renewable energy technologies.